sgothel/direct_bt/README.md

 >

 To support other platforms than Linux/BlueZ, we will have to
-* move specified HCI host features used in DBTManager to HCIHandler - and -
+* move specified HCI host features used in DBTManager to HCIHandler, SMPHandler,.. - and -
 * add specialization for each new platform using their non-platform-agnostic features.